BrianFermin/hello-world/README.md

 # hello-world
-Testing
+Testing, again.

-Here hoping 2016 will be a great year!
+Here hoping 2017 will be a great year!

-Brian here, working on being a front-end web developer.
-I enjoy games of all types and reading.
+Brian here, still working, still learning, keep up the progress.